PSLmodels/ParamTools/docs/source/spec.rst

 Number-Labels property
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

--  "number\_labels": The number of labels for the specified value.
+-  "number\_labels": The number of dimensions for the specified value.
 A scalar (e.g. 10) has zero labels, a list (e.g. [1, 2]) has one label, a nested list (e.g. [[1, 2], [3, 4]]) has two labels,
    etc.